-The HPRC’s newest core research project, Out of School Nutrition and Physical Activity Initiative (OSNAP), works with out of school time (OST) programs in Massachusetts and Maine to improve nutrition- and physical activity-related practices, environments, and policies.
+The Out of School Nutrition and Physical Activity (OSNAP) Initiative, works with out of school time (OST) programs to improve nutrition- and physical activity-related practices, environments, and policies.

-With our community partners, OSNAP will identify and support sustainable policy and environmental strategies that promote increased access to healthy snacks and opportunities for physical activity that can be used in a variety of OST settings.
+With our community partners, OSNAP identifies and supports sustainable policy and environmental strategies that promote increased access to healthy snacks and opportunities for physical activity that can be used in a variety of OST settings.

-Visit our interactive website, www.osnap.org, which will help guide afterschool program staff and organizational leaders through the process of improving out of school time program practices and policies related to healthy foods, drinks, and physical activity.
+The OSNAP initiative has been broadly disseminated throughout Massachusetts; tools and resources are available on our interactive website to help afterschool programs introduce healthy snacks and drinks and encourage physical activity in their programs.
+The OSNAP online program assessments, learning communities, and action planning process help guide afterschool program staff and organizational leaders through the process of improving out of school time program practices and policies related to healthy foods, drinks, and physical activity.

 Currently, researchers are studying the effectiveness and cost of two training models, an in-person train-the-trainer strategy and an interactive online strategy, for scaling up the OSNAP intervention nationally via a partnership with the YMCA.

 Full Website: osnap.org

 OSNAP Dissemination Study

 Funder: National Cancer Institute, National Institutes of Health